MichaelB167/ember-routing-diagnostic/diagnostic.md

     ```md
     The second route is dynamic and nests the product id within products.
     The second route is an example of a masking path.
+    The second route represents a different view state.
     ```

 1. Suppose we have the following route definition: